-The January 1, 2017 valuation uses the same 7.50% investment return assumption used in the January 1, 2016 report.
+The January 1, 2017 valuation used the same 7.5% investment return assumption used in the January 1, 2016 report.
 The investment return assumption had previously decreased from 8.25% as of January 1, 2012 to 7.5% as of January 1, 2016.
-After consideration, PERAC decided to maintain the 7.5% investment return assumption.
+After consideration, PERAC maintained the 7.5% investment return assumption.
 PERAC is expected to revisit the question of reducing the investment return assumption in connection with the January 1, 2018 valuation.